Please Read These Terms And Conditions Carefully Before Using This Site

 We will not be liable to any user for any loss or damage, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, even if foreseeable, arising under or in connection with:

 - use of, or inability to use, our sites; or

 - use of or reliance on any content displayed on our sites.

 If you are a business user, please note that in particular, we will not be liable for:

 - loss of profits, sales, business, or revenue;

 - loss of business opportunity, goodwill or reputation; or

 - any indirect or consequential loss or damage.

-Whenever you make use of a feature that allows you to upload content to our site, or to make contact with other users of our site, you must comply with the content standards set out in our Acceptable Use Policy below.
+Whenever you make use of a feature that allows you to upload content to our sites, or to make contact with other users of our sites, you must comply with the content standards set out in our Acceptable Use Policy below.